✈️

 If you’re coming for less than 30 days, getting a “Visa on Arrival” is the way to go.

-“Visa on arrival” is kind of a misnomer because you must apply for it beforehand and receive a pre-approval letter before you arrive.
+However!
+“Visa on arrival” is kind of a misnomer because you must apply for it beforehand (no sooner than 2 weeks prior) and receive a pre-approval letter before you arrive.
 Once you land, you’ll go to the airport’s visa on arrival office.
 They will take your pre-approval letter, capture your fingerprints, and put the visa in your passport.
 At the Lagos airport, this can either be quick or take a few hours depending on how backed up they are.
 While annoying, this route is far easier than dealing with your local embassy.

-To get the Visa on Arrival pre-approval letter, you’ll need to submit:
+To get the Visa on Arrival pre-approval letter, you’ll need to submit a:

 • Copy of your round trip flight booking

-• An invitation and introduction letter from a local company (here is a template)
+• Invitation and introduction letter from a local company (here is a template)

 As an American, this theoretically costs $160 and you can pay and submit these documents yourself two weeks before your travel date via the Nigerian Immigration Service website.
 Practically, the payment portal is often broken and even if you are able to pay, they may not process your application promptly.

-If you don’t want to use a visa service, you can try to submit the Visa on Arrival documentation via the immigration service website yourself, but you should not expect it to be processed promptly.
+If you don’t want to use a visa service, you can try to submit the documentation yourself via the immigration service website, but you should not expect it to be processed promptly.
 If you don’t have a local contact to help with the invitation letter or company registration certificate, ask your hotel or airbnb if they can help.

 Business / Tourists Visas

 Alternatively, if you’re American and live in Atlanta, Houston, Washington DC, or NYC you can also get a tourist or business visa from one of the consulate-affiliated visa processing centers by scheduling an appointment and visiting them in-person (OIS or VFS depending on the city).
-If you’ll be coming back and forth to Nigeria numerous times over the next few years, this route makes sense.
+If you’ll be coming back and forth to Nigeria numerous times over the next few years, this route makes sense because you can get a multi-entry visa and save the cost of multiple visas on arrival.
 Otherwise, I do not recommend this route because it’s much more hassle than the visa on arrival process.
 Trust me!
 Do the Visa on Arrival process outlined above!

 Airport Arrival